 You might also want to question your judgment of character.
 Do you generally get stuck in toxic friendships and rarely manage to spot people with whom you can have a healthy relationship?
 If you do, then you’re part of the majority of people who have forgotten the essential traits of a friend.

-Great friendships are defined by a constellation of qualities and the commonalities that you share.
-What follows are five essential traits of a true friend and how you can recognize them during your encounters:
+Great friendships are defined by a constellation of qualities and the commonalities you share.
+Here are five essential qualities of a true friend:

 1. They add to your life: A true friend always enhances your life in some way.
 They may provide knowledge, humor, fun or comfort and support.
 There’s a natural flow of give and take between the two of you and you never once feel like you’re being taken advantage of.
 You feel thankful that they are in your life because they make you a better person and they help you move closer towards your goals.